-The relationships between ZHe, AFT and AHe have commonly been summarized as stacked semiparallel curves in a plot of closure temperature vs. cooling rate (e.g., Reiners and Brandon, 2006), or as having progressively lower closure T ranges in lists of widely applied thermochronometers.
-However, it is apparent in the above plots that 'typical' zircon and apatite are expected to have contrasting He

-- 255 diffusion behaviours under different cooling scenarios.
-In Figure 5, we provide a visualization of how these different behaviours at high vs. low cooling rate are expected to produce contrasting cooling age and closure temperature relationships among the ZHe, AFT and AHe thermochronometers.
-In each plot pair, we have predicted ages and closure temperatures of the three thermochronometers for constant cooling rates of 0.1-100 °C/Myr, corresponding to cooling from 350 °C in 3500 to 3.5 Myr, respectively - 260 (Figs. 1, 5).
-For simplicity, we varied eU in the stacked plots from low (apatite = 1.0 ppm; zircon = 10 ppm), to intermediate (apatite = 10 ppm; zircon = 100 ppm), to high (apatite = 200 ppm; zircon = 1000 ppm) eU concentrations.
-We note that in nature, a rock with high eU zircon may not necessarily have high eU apatite, and vice versa, but present the plots in this way for simplicity.
-In all plots, AFT is unaffected by eU, and shows near-linear relationships between predicted age and cooling rate, and

-265 closure temperature and cooling rate in log-log and semi-log space, respectively.
-To estimate the conditions in which measured ages may differ between systems including their measurement uncertainties, we have predicted cooling ages as age swaths with "typical" uncertainties of 10% for AHe and ZHe, and 20% for AFT.
+a plot of closure temperature vs. cooling rate (e.g., Reiners and Brandon, 2006) or as having progressively lower closure T ranges in lists of widely applied thermochronometers.
+However, it is apparent in the above plots that "typical" zircon and apatite are expected to have contrasting He diffusion behaviors under different cooling scenarios.
+In Fig. 5, we provide a visualization of how these different behaviors at high vs. low cooling rate are expected to produce contrasting cooling age and closure temperature relationships among the ZHe, AFT, and AHe thermochronometers.
+In each plot pair, we have predicted ages and closure temperatures of the three thermochronometers for constant cooling rates of 0.1-100 °C Myr-1, corresponding to cooling from 350 °C in 3500 to 3.5 Myr, respectively (Figs. 1 and 5).
+For simplicity, we varied eU in the stacked plots using low (apatite = 1.0 ppm; zircon = 10 ppm), intermediate (apatite = 10 ppm; zircon = 100 ppm), and high (apatite = 200 ppm; zircon = 1000 ppm) eU concentrations.
+We note that, in nature, a rock with high eU zircon may not necessarily have high eU apatite and vice versa, but we present the plots in this way for simplicity.
+In all plots, AFT is unaffected by eU and shows near-linear relationships between predicted age and cooling rate and closure temperature and cooling rate in log-log and semi-log space, respectively.
+To estimate the conditions in which measured ages may differ between systems, including their measurement uncertainties, we have predicted cooling ages as age swaths with "typical" uncertainties of 10 % for AHe and ZHe and 20 % for AFT.